atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Training pipeline

-    1.  **TODO** fix messiness of code and make things logical, redo ssh connection

-    2.  **TODO** cuda comptability pipeline, contact maintainer and/or find workaround
+    1.  **TODO** check classification reports and then try class/sample weighting for better class balanced loss

+    2.  **TODO** adjust learning rates in grid-search to be slightly higher than lowest bound, perhaps add batch/layer normalization back to layers

     3.  **TODO** add grid-search json to help with choices defined on disk

-    4.  **TODO** add appropriate citations for code, review to make sure this is done correctly
+    4.  **TODO** look at **run.ai** for accumulation optimzers and implement training generators -\> can increase batch-size for grid-search

+    5.  **TODO** work on task 1 and observe how multi-task setting could improve both tasks, use **adjacency matrix** for second task

+    6.  **TODO** update models in logs to have 0 index for cnn and lstm **and** with/without class weights

-    5.  possible script for continue training if patience not triggered
+    7.  possible script for continue training if patience not triggered;
+        look up model reconstruction by adding custom objects

-    6.  when converting to graph, mask out N to zero in adjacency matrix
+    8.  when converting to graph, mask out N to zero in adjacency matrix

-    7.  look into argument structure and ensure all arguments are present in same paragraph

 2. Sequence encoding